CSHA is pleased to offer its members a new service—a hearing

 area of California law.
 The programs also provide unique insight

-from speakers who are amongst the foremost experts in California
+from speakers who are among the foremost experts in California

 peer review.